 ABOUT US

-We are a Texas-based company that builds proprietary, custom-designed machinery engineered to scale.
+We are an Ohio-based company that builds proprietary, custom-designed machinery engineered to scale.
 Our units are not “one-size-fits-all”; they are adapted to fit specific WWTP capacities and varying data center power densities.
 Our custom machines adapt to different waste streams.
 Whether a municipality processes 2 million or 20 million gallons per day, our equipment is modularized to integrate seamlessly into existing footprints.

 Why Sewage + AI?